The Fable: The Killer Who Doesn't Kill: Filming

 Production commenced February 2020 in Osaka but was halted in April due to COVID-19 restrictions.
+The reason so many people appear wearing masks in the film is that the director accepted the requests of extras who were anxious about the unknown virus.

 Reception

 Box office

 The film debuted at #1 in Japan, earning ¥233 million in its opening weekend.
 It grossed ¥1.42 billion during its theatrical run, becoming the 23rd highest-grossing Japanese film of 2021.